 If you are made redundant and your former employer has already paid for your practising certificate, then we recommend that you retain it until it expires at the end of October.
 Even if you do surrender it, any refund will go to the whoever paid the fee which is more likely to be your previous employer.
 For the avoidance of doubt your employer cannot surrender your practising certificate on your behalf without your consent.

-While the cost of a practising certificate is not insignificant (reduced as part of our support package to £460 plus £105 roll retention fee for the year 2020-21*), you will need to consider the time it takes to apply for a new practising certificate if you surrender it.
+While the cost of a practising certificate is not insignificant, you will need to consider the time it takes to apply for a new practising certificate if you surrender it.
 Part of the application process requires new Standard Disclosure if you have not held a practising certificate for 13 months, and that can take up to six weeks to process.

 If you are planning to do locum or short-term contract work or you are reasonably confident of securing a new role in the legal sector quite quickly, then we would recommend that you hold on to your practising certificate.
 Having your practising certificate in place lets your prospective employer know that you are ready to start work immediately.

 If you decide that you cannot afford the cost of a practising certificate, we would recommend that you switch membership and simply have your name retained on the roll.
-This charge is £105 per annum and it is good to be able to demonstrate your status to any potential employer and for keeping connected with the Law Society.
+It is good to be able to demonstrate your status to any potential employer and for keeping connected with the Law Society.
 It also means that should you wish to reapply for a practising certificate, you won't have the additional step of having to rejoin the roll first.